gregory-james-smith/pandoc-acronym-filter/README.md

 For Latex generated documents, all the acronyms are listed in the document so long as the `nolist` option is not included.
 The list of acronyms are in alphabetical order.

-A title of the list of acronyms can be added using the Markdown meta data block.
+A section heading is generated for the list of acronyms so long as at least one acronym is defined and used.
+The heading can be set using the Markdown meta data block.

 ```
 pandoc-acronym-filter: